kaliberjs/theming/readme.md

 }
 ```

-To switch the theme, you can use the `ThemeProvider` component.
+To change the theme, you can use the `ThemeProvider` component.
 Simply pass it the new theme, and all children will use this theme instead.
-To make this extra comfortable to use, you can define your own `Theme` components, which hardcode the themes.
+To make this even more effortless, you can define your own `Theme` components, which provide a hardcoded theme.

 ```jsx
 function ThemeBrand({ children }) {